Automatic Incident Grouping

 • Data Lineage: Whether the monitors are on the same data asset or on assets that are connected upstream or downstream.

-3. AI Validation: Sifflet uses an AI model to validate the potential connection, analyzing the context of both the new failure and the existing incident to confirm if they seem related.
+3. AI Validation (Relevance Check): Sifflet uses an AI model to validate the potential connection, analyzing the context of both the new failure and the existing incident to confirm if they are truly related.

 4. Group or Create: